TNorbi/Beerify.project/README.md

 - @tibiv111 made the Image Processing part of the project
 - @AkosCsaszar made the UI/UX Design part of the project
 - @molnarhuny made the Flutter part of the project
-- I was responsible for the application's database and it's connection to the Flutter application
+- I was responsible for the application's database and it's communication to the Flutter application

 For further information please check the documentation of the project.